Preposition stranding: In English

 Pseudopassives (prepositional passives or passive constructions) are the result of the movement of the object of a preposition to fill an empty subject position for a passive verb.
-This phenomenon is comparable to regular passives, which are formed through the movement of the object of the verb to subject position.
+The phenomenon is comparable to regular passives, which are formed through the movement of the object of the verb to subject position.
 In prepositional passives, unlike in wh-movement, the object of the preposition is not a wh-word but rather a pronoun or noun phrase: